 Easy to use and flexible.
 Shop owners can add new orders and add product’s attributes on their own.

-Shop owner can manage the orders which customers placed via Facebook.
+Shop owner can manage the orders which customers placed via Facebook or anywhere else.

+Shop owner can create account for their staffs and grant them permissions.
+Many Sales-man can receive and process order in the same time.

 Have one Android application for Shop owner.

 Support mobile view.